shmsw25/AmbigQA/codes/README.md

 }
 ```

 This also contains a re-implementation of "Vladimir Karpukhin*, Barlas Oguz*, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih.
 [Dense Passage Retrieval for Open-domain Question Answering.
 2020][dpr-paper]", as part of AmbigQA models.
 The original implementation can be found [here][dpr-code].
-This codebase achieves higher accuracy and is more memory efficient (best result achieved with two 32gb GPUs instead of eight; see aggregated results in the last section of this README).
+This codebase achieves higher accuracy.
 ```
 @article{ karpukhin2020dense,
     title={ Dense Passage Retrieval for Open-domain Question Answering },